-We’ve found the most magical places on earth that all kids should see before they grow up.
+We’ve found the most magical places on earth that all kids should experience before they grow up.
 Parents can expect to be enchanted too.
 Take a look.

 11. Stingray City, one of the most magical places in Grand Cayman

 This remarkable aquatic city in Grand Cayman invites you to enter a surreal world where you’ll find yourself surrounded by dozens of stingrays.
-The water is shallow, crystal clear and plays host to dozens of gentle residents, who tickle rather than sting.
+The water is shallow – only one metre deep – and crystal clear.
+It plays host to dozens of gentle residents, who tickle rather than sting.

-Forget about kissing a frog to find your Prince Charming, they say kissing a stingray gives you seven years good luck, so pucker up.
+Forget about kissing a frog to find your Prince Charming – apparently kissing a stingray will give you seven years of good luck, so pucker up.

 10. Dinosaur Valley State Park, Glen Rose, Texas

-Travel 113 million years back in time and take a prehistoric walk at Dinosaur State Park in Texas.
-Your kids will delight in exploring five trails, where they can distinctive three-toed Sauropod and Theropod footprints.
-If dinosaur footprints aren’t exciting enough, you can also have fun on mountain bikes or go swimming in the river here.
+Travel 113 million years back in time and take a prehistoric walk on the wild side.
+At Dinosaur State Park in Texas, you and the kids will delight in exploring five trails, where you’ll be able to spot elephant-like Sauropod tracks and Theropod tracks with their distinct three-toed pattern.
+With over 20 miles of trails, if dinosaur footprints don’t make you roar, you can have fun on a mountain bike and swim in the river.

-Younger kids should borrow a Junior Ranger Explorer Pack to help them learn about the park.
-And older ones can enrol in workshops, where they’ll pick up cool new skills, like archery.
+Kids can also borrow a Junior Ranger Explorer Pack which helps them learn about, draw and observe nature.
+Older ones can enrol in workshops, where they’ll learn cool new skills like archery.

 9. Glass Igloo Village, Finland: one of winter’s most magical places